-LP8.0 PERSONAL LICENCES
+8. PERSONAL LICENCES

-- LP8.1 The Licensing Authority will scrutinise very carefully applicants for personal licences who are found to have unspent convictions for relevant offences and will, in all cases, notify the Chief Officer of Police for the area, as prescribed by the Act.
-The Authority reserves the right to refuse a licence, suspend a licence or revoke a licence on this basis. - LP8.2 The Licensing Authority recognises that the holders of premises licences are responsible in law for supervising the sale of alcohol in their premises.
-The Licensing Act 2003 and the Licensing Regulations do not require the holder of the personal licence to be physically present on the premises during the hours that alcohol is sold but the holder, or recognised deputy, should be readily and easily contactable. - LP8.3 Should it be necessary following any investigation into problem premises, an action plan or review of conditions may be imposed around personal licence holders' presence on premises. - LP8.4 The Licensing Authority also recognises that there are a number of qualifications to help licence holders understand and meet the Licensing Objectives.
+- 8.1 The Licensing Authority will scrutinise very carefully applicants for personal licences who are found to have unspent convictions for relevant offences and will, in all cases, notify the Chief Officer of Police for the area, as prescribed by the 2003 Act.
+The Authority reserves the right to refuse a licence, suspend a licence or revoke a licence on this basis.
+Consideration will also be given to the Immigration Act 2016 and all applicants will be required to provide details of their right to work in the UK by means of; - Valid UK passport - Current Residents permit/right to work - 8.2 The Licensing Authority recognises that the holders of premises licences are responsible in law for supervising the sale of alcohol in their premises.
+The 2003 Act and the Licensing Regulations do not require the holder of the personal licence to be physically present on the premises during the hours that alcohol is sold but the holder, or recognised deputy, should be readily and easily contactable. - 8.3 Should it be necessary following any investigation into problem premises, an action plan or review of conditions may be imposed around personal licence holders' presence on premises. - 8.4 The Licensing Authority also recognises that there are a number of qualifications to help licence holders understand and meet the Licensing Objectives.
 The Licensing Authority will require all new applicants for personal licences to obtain such qualifications as are relevant to the premises they run.
 The Authority reserves the right to request further training or qualifications as deemed required following the outcome of an investigation into a problem premises.